Kids who learn to care for animals also learn to show compassion & kindness to themselves and others.

 Interacting with animals has been shown to boost mood and reduce stress.
 Science also tells us that kindness promotes happiness and is a component of healthy aging.
 Oxytocin, recognized for its role in bonding, socialization and stress relief, has been linked to many of the positive psychological effects of human-animal interaction.

-Community cats are typically not socialized or friendly to people.
+Community cats are often born outside and have not been socialized to people.
 They are generally unadoptable and cannot live indoors however these cats often form strong bonds with the people who care for them.

 Compassion helps children develop into well-rounded human beings that approach the world with a concern and respect for others.